 Frequently Asked Questions

-• Our mission is to ensure human flourishing in the age of AGI.
+• Our mission is to ensure human flourishing post-AGI.

 We define human flourishing in terms of whether people are able to live meaningful lives.

-Our understanding of meaning, values, wisdom and flourishing has been shaped by a decade of research into relevant work in philosophy, sociology and economics, and real-world experimentation.
+Our understanding of meaning, values, wisdom and flourishing has been shaped by a decade of research into relevant work in philosophy, sociology and economics.

-• A norm is an idea about how to live that’s dictated by a social environment.
-For example, there are norms around professionalism, politeness and gender.
+A norm is an idea about how to live that’s dictated by a social environment.
+There are norms around professionalism, politeness and gender, for example.

-• An ideological commitment is an idea about how to live you want to convince others of, like for example being an environmentalist or into polyamory.
+An ideological commitment is an idea about how to live you want to convince others of.
+For example, being an environmentalist or into polyamory.

 Norms are not bad – they keep social groups together.
 Ideally, however, norms around us should be in service of our “sources of meaning”.
 When this is not the case, we feel oppressed by our surroundings, forced to comply with a way of life that doesn’t lead to our own flourishing.